KSPaananen/Youtube-DiscordBot/README.md

 4. Creating a new container and running the image inside it
    - Run `docker run -e Bot__Token=YourBotToken --name YourContainerName ghcr.io/kspaananen/youtube-discordbot:latest`
-     - Replace `YourBotToken` with your bots token and `YourContainerName` with a desired containers name
+     - Replace `YourBotToken` with your bot token & `YourContainerName` with a proper container name
    - To stop the container you can either:
      - Press `ctrl + c`
      - Run `docker stop YourContainerName`